mhanvey/CEN_testing/README.md

 The writing for Mocha is similar to constructing that of Jasmine.
 Here is a guide on the properties:

+## Assertion Libraries
+There are various libraries for assertions that can be used for Mocha testing.
+They are:
+- should.js
+- expect.js
+- chai
+- better-assert
+- unexpected

 ## Synchronous vs Asynchronous code
 - Synchronous: does not require a callback to continue to the next test
 ```